Mucuna pruriens benefits are due to its antioxidant effects and its high L-dopamine content.

 - Addictive behaviors

 Some websites claim that mucuna may be harmful in conditions like schizophrenia or in people with heart issues.
-L-dopamine actually has beneficial effects in people with schizophrenia on current drug therapies [R].
+L-dopamine actually has beneficial effects in people with schizophrenia on current drug therapies according to research.

-Caution should be used in people with heart arrhythmias [R].
+Caution should be used in people with heart arrhythmias.

 The hairs on Mucuna pruriens flowers and seeds are very itchy; do not use mucuna unless it is boiled or roasted.